BEWARE OF A DIFFERENT GOSPEL

 Undoubtedly, it is not any good news to just tell a man about his sinfulness, about God’s hatred for his sins, or about his impending eternal damnation in hell fire.

-Similarly, it is not any good news to merely inform a man about Jesus’ suffering and death on the cross for his sake without emphasizing or pointing it out clearly to him that salvation and all its benefits is available as a free gift to him at the expense of Christ, only to be received by faith in the person of Jesus Christ and His finished redemptive work (Eph.
+Similarly, it is not any good news to merely inform a man about Jesus’ suffering and death on the cross for his sake without emphasizing or pointing it out clearly to him that salvation and all its benefits are available as a gift to him at the expense of Christ, and only to be received by faith in the person of Jesus Christ and His finished redemptive work (Eph.
 2:8-9, Tit.
 3:4-5).